 Test it!
 It is important to test your user flows on real users so that you can see how they navigate through it and spot any potential issues.
 Usability testing is one of the best tools in your arsenal to create a great user experience.

 Why does your app should have user flow?

 The purpose of a user flow is to give an overview of how the app will work and what each screen looks like.
 It ensures that all the steps required to complete their goal are clear and in place.
 It can also help you figure out unnecessary steps or things that could be done better to improve customer satisfaction and conversion rates.

 They help designers plan out their screens and make sure they create an intuitive user experience.
 A good user flow will help you identify issues with your design or layout and where there is needed to improve the UX of your product.
-It also allows developers better understand how the app works, and what needs to be done, which saves time on both ends during native or hybrid app development.
+It also allows front-end development company better understand how the app works, and what needs to be done, which saves time on both ends during native or hybrid app development.
 They're also good for showing stakeholders what users will do when accessing the app.

 So yes, user flows are important

 Mobile app is a necessity in today's society and business, and user flows are the backbone of any mobile application.
 They tell you where users will go, which features they'll use, and what they'll do when they get stuck.
 User flows, as a part of UX, also comply with mobile UI trends.
 With that being said, it's crucial to have a strong user flow for your mobile app.